 - I would wear flat comfortable walking shoes for the road.
 If you plan to hike up Slieve League further, you should wear running or hiking shoes.

 - Like everywhere in Ireland, the weather is unpredictable.
 I’d recommend wearing layers with a waterproof jacket on the outside for rain and/or wind.

 - The road is relatively safe for children provided they are mature enough to stay on it.
-In may places, within steps from the road, there are drops, sometimes small ones to a field or massive ones to the Atlantic Ocean.
-I would be very cautious about bringing young children who are incapable of following direction unless you have them firmly in hand.
+In many places, within steps from the road, there are drops, sometimes small ones to a field or massive ones to the Atlantic Ocean.
+I would be very cautious about bringing young children who are incapable of following directions unless you have them firmly in hand.